Princes Harry and George Like Similar Disney Films

 The Knot revealed that Prince Harry and Meghan Markle seem to have quite a collection of Disney and other animated films at their place, so maybe Prince George and Princess Charlotte should start lobbying for a sleepover.

-The Duke and Duchess of Sussex met with WellChild Award winners Matilda, 7, and McKenzie, 4, so why not talk about your favorite Disney movies, which seems to be universal regardless of age.
-The recently married couple shared that Moana (featuring the voice of Dwayne “The Rock” Johnson) was a recent date night choice.
+The recently married couple also shared that Moana (featuring the voice of Dwayne “The Rock” Johnson) was a recent date night choice.

+The WellChild Awards honors “inspirational qualities of the UK’s seriously ill children and young people, along with those who go that extra mile to make a difference to their lives.”
+The Duke and Duchess of Sussex met with two of this year’s WellChild Award winners, Matilda, 7, and McKenzie, 4,

 Kensington Palace shared a variety of photos from the meetings between Prince Harry, Meghan Markle, and the two winners.